ncatlab/nlab-content/pages/2667.md

 D & \underset{S_{R, D}}{\to} & D
 }$$

-commutes up to a canonical isomorphism $\phi_G: S_{R, D} \circ G \cong G \circ S_{R, C}$, and moreover these $\phi_G$ are suitably compatible with composing symmetric monoidal linear functors.
+commutes up to a canonical isomorphism $\phi_G: S_{R, D} \circ G \cong G \circ S_{R, C}$, and moreover these $\phi_G$ fit together sensibly with respect to composites of symmetric monoidal linear functors.

 In this highly abstract framework, it may be wondered what is the essential role played by the representations $R$ of the symmetric group.
-The presence of the isomorphisms $\phi_G$ which relate the Schur functors across change of base $G: C \to D$ may be a pleasant observation, but surely this is only exploiting a small part of the story of Schur functors, which are after all deeply studied and incredibly rich classical structures?
+The natural isomorphisms $\phi_G$ which relate the Schur functors across change of base $G: C \to D$ make for a pleasant observation, but surely this is merely general nonsense of the larger story of Schur functors, which are after all deeply studied and incredibly rich classical constructions?

 Let us put the question another way.
 So, the Schur functors $S_R$ have a uniform (or "polymorphic") definition across all symmetric monoidal linear (Cauchy complete) categories $C$, one which is natural with respect to symmetric monoidal change of base functors $G: C \to D$.
-Or rather, not quite natural in a strict sense (of strict commutativity where $G S_{R, C} = S_{R, D} G$), but "pseudonatural" in the sense of commuting up to isomorphism $\phi_G$, with the $\phi_G$ fitting together compatibly with respect to composition of $G$'s.
+[Or again, not quite natural in a strict sense (of strict commutativity where $G S_{R, C} = S_{R, D} G$), but "_pseudonatural_" in the sense of commuting up to isomorphism $\phi_G$, with the $\phi_G$ fitting together compatibly with respect to composition of $G$'s.]
 Now pseudonaturality is a very general phenomenon in 2-category theory, and the question is: among all such pseudonatural transformations, what makes the Schur functors special?
 What extra properties pick out exactly the Schur functors from this class?

 The perhaps surprising answer is: no extra properties!
-That is, the Schur functors are uniquely characterized as polymorphically defined functors that are compatible with change of base in the sense of giving rise to a pseudonatural transformation.
+That is, the Schur functors are uniquely characterized as uniformly defined functors that are (pseudo)natural with change of base!

 Let us now make this precise.
 Schur functors $S$ are defined on certain symmetric monoidal linear categories but respect neither the symmetric monoidal structure nor the linear structure.
 So, we have to forget some of the structure of the objects on which Schur functors are defined.
 Let